 The fourth of five children, Tesla discovered as he attended school that he had an eidetic memory – meaning he was able to retain more information and for longer than his fellow students.
 This sometimes got young Tesla in trouble as his teachers thought him to be cheating.

-After leaving Prague, Tesla worked at a telegraph company in Budapest before moving to France in 1882 where he worked for the Continental Edison Company.
-In June 1884, he immigrated to the United States, thanks to a letter Edison received from respected inventor Charles Batchelor.
+After leaving Prague, Tesla worked at a telegraph company in Budapest before moving to France in 1882 and working for the Continental Edison Company.
+In June 1884, he immigrated to the United States a letter to Edison from respected inventor Charles Batchelor.
 Batchelor wrote, “I know two great men; one is you (Edison) and the other is this young man.”
 Edison hired Tesla to work for him in New York City.
-The two worked well together for about a year, but broke ties when Edison refused to pay Tesla a promised amount after he improved several of Edison’s motors and generators.
+The two worked well together for about a year but broke ties when Edison refused to pay Tesla a promised amount after he improved several of Edison’s motors and generators.

-Tesla then partnered with two businessmen to create Tesla Electric Light and Manufacturing.
+Tesla then joined up with two businessmen to create Tesla Electric Light and Manufacturing.
 He filed several patents, all of which he gave to the company.
-However, his partners then decided they wanted to focus on just supplying electricity.
-They established a new company, leaving Tesla with nothing.
-To pay the bills, he reportedly worked as a ditch digger for $2 a day, though he was distraught that his talent was going to waste.
+However, his partners then decided they wanted to focus on just supplying electricity and they established a new company, leaving Tesla with nothing.
+To pay the bills, he reportedly worked as a ditch digger for $2 day, though he was distraught that his talent was going to waste.

 Then in 1887, Tesla met two investors who gave him the funding to create the Tesla Electric Company in Manhattan.
 While working there, he developed the groundbreaking alternating current induction motor.
 He so impressed the Westinghouse Company, they agreed to license the technology and pay him up front.
 However, Westinghouse later convinced Tesla to sell them the patents for a single sum, which likely prevented Tesla from making a fortune.